edgelesssys/contrast/docs/docs/getting-started/deployment.md

 By default, mesh certificates are issued with a wildcard DNS Subject Alternative Name (SAN).
 In this demo, the web frontend is accessed via a LoadBalancer IP.
-Tools like `curl` validate certificates against SANs and will fail if the certificate doesn’t include the IP address.
+Tools like `curl` validate certificates against SANs and will fail if the certificate doesn't include the IP address.

 For example, running `curl` with the mesh CA certificate results in: